Learn origami the art of paper folding in a very simple and easy way. In Clothes Origami lots of simple and useful origami models to fold.

 Clothes Origami is a free software application from the Recreation subcategory, part of the Home & Hobby category.

-Clothes Origami (version 4.1) has a file size of 4.19 MB and is available for download from our website.
+Clothes Origami (version 5.1) is available for download from our website.

 Just click the green Download button above to start.
 Until now the program was downloaded 0 times.